sfshaw/bootcamp357/mod1/README.md

 This is the part where the compiler screams at you for missing a semicolon (I hope your IDE caught that first).
 Exactly what things is complains about will depend on the C standard it is using (Remember those ISO nerds?).
 You can specify the standard with the flag: `-std=...`.
 Your professor might make you use something ancient like `-std=c89`. `-std=gnu11` is pretty dank.
 There are a few other flags for this such as `-ansi`, which is ancient scripture.

 I would highly recommend using additional warning flags.
-It might seem counter intutive to purposefully ask the compiler to give you more errors, but it can really help point out when you've screwed up.
+It might seem counter intuitive to purposefully ask the compiler to give you more errors, but it can really help point out when you've screwed up.
 Here's my personal stash (straight from a `Makefile`), you should look up what they do:

 `WARNINGS=-pedantic -Wall -Wextra -Wmissing-prototypes -Wstrict-prototypes -Winit-self -Wuninitialized -Wmissing-declarations -Werror=format-security`

-### 2. Tranforms and Optimizations
+### 2. Transforms and Optimizations

 The compiler does all kinds of fancy things to make the trash code that you gave it better.
 You can specify how hard you want it to try with optimization flags (in order of increase try-hard):